Heteroscedasticity of Denoising Score Matching with Generalised Smooth Noise: ANALYSIS

-which is simply the score of the transition kernel (e.g.\ for Variance exploding SDE (VESDE) \cite{song2020score}) with Gaussian transitions $x_t| x_0\sim\mathcal N(x_0,\sigma_t)$).
-More generally, at order $k=K$ the function
+\begin{remark} In the first‐order Gaussian case, $ h_1(x_0,x_t)=s_1(x_t| x_0), $ which is simply the score of the perturbed kernel with Gaussian perturbations $x_t| x_0\sim\mathcal N(x_0,\sigma_t)$).
+More generally, at order $k=K$ the function $ h_K(x_0,x_t) $ collects the conditional score $s_K(x_t| x_0)$, which remains known analytically, and the previously computed scores $s_1(x_t),\dots,s_{K-1}(x_t)$.
+Solving the recursion in Theorem \ref{thm:iterative-score} then yields the new marginal score $s_K(x_t)$.
+The proof can be found in~\cref{Prf: thm:iterative-score} \end{remark}

-collects the conditional score $s_K(x_t| x_0)$, which remains known analytically, and the previously computed scores $s_1(x_t),\dots,s_{K-1}(x_t)$.
-Solving the recursion in Theorem \ref{thm:iterative-score} then yields the new marginal score $s_K(x_t)$. \end{remark}
+\citet{meng2021estimating} use Tweedie’s formula to derive arbitrary‐order denoising score matching.
+However, Tweedie's formula is restricted to perturbed kernels $p(x_t| x_0)$ in the exponential family. \citet{lu2022maximum} provides explicit formulas for second and third‐order scores, but these are discussed in the context of Gaussian noise.
+Similarly, \citet{manor2023posterior} provide an iterative formula to derive higher-order central moments under the assumption of the noise distribution being Gaussian.
+The theorems above provide a general formula without exponential family noise distribution assumptions.

-\citet{meng2021estimating} leverage Tweedie’s formula to derive arbitrary‐order denoising score matching.
-However, Tweedie's formula is restricted to transition kernels \(p(x_t| x_0)\) in the exponential family. \citet{lu2022maximum} provides explicit formulas for second and third‐order scores, but they do not extend the methodology to arbitrary orders.
-In contrast, the derivation above introduces a unified, iterative framework for obtaining the \(k\)th‐order score function under the smoothness assumptions on \(p(x_t| x_0)\), thereby both generalizing and subsuming these earlier treatments.
+To summarize, Theorem \ref{thm:iterative-score} above provides a general and iterative framework for obtaining the $k$th‐order score function with smoothness assumptions on $p(x_t| x_0)$.